longears/kavascript/README.md

 ## New "closure" keyword ##

-A new keyword "closure" has been added.
+A new keyword "closure" has been added, which you can use to reduce the visual overload of "function function function" by using a different word for functions which are acting as closures.
 It has two modes depending on the value of CLOSURE_TAILS.

 When CLOSURE_TAILS is False, it is replaced with: `"function ()"` and its bock is closed with `"}"`

 When CLOSURE_TAILS is True, it is replaced with `"(function ()"` and its block is closed with `"})();"` In this case, you should use the "closure" keyword to create single-line closures, because they will break.
+This mode is experimental.